Selling Yoga: Reception

 Kimberley J. Pingatore, reviewing the book for Religion, writes that Jain "challenges the notion that all yogas exist as part of a monolithic, unbroken lineage... [and] convincingly locates [modern postural yoga]'s recent popularization in Europe and the United States as part of capitalist consumer culture", arguing that Jain then makes use of this consumer centre of gravity to attack the argument that this yoga belongs to non-Westerners.
 Pingatore finds Jain's first two chapters "brilliantly" summarize the research of the major scholars of yoga including David Gordon White, Joseph Alter, Christopher Key Chapple, Mark Singleton, Sarah Strauss, Elizabeth De Michelis, and Hugh Urban.
 Pingatore argues, too, that Jain "ferociously" deconstructs the East/West, Us/Them dichotomised understanding, in Chapter 3 showing that modern yoga systems grew "in response to transnational [consumer] cultural developments".
 On the other hand, Pingatore observes that while Jain argues that modern yoga defies attempts at definition or regulation, and disagrees that it is spiritual, she claims that it is a "body of religious practice".
 Pingatore remarks the absence of gender in Jain's account, writing that this is surprising given that yoga practitioners are predominantly female, young, affluent, fit, and white.

+Raechel Lutz, in Race and Yoga, describes Selling Yoga as "an entertaining and provocative read", as it explains clearly the cultural, economic, historical, and social contexts of the modern practice of yoga.
+She writes that Jain shows how "ambitious and motivated champions of postural yoga worked hard to sell a generation of consumers on the benefits of backbends."
+She notes Jain's balanced discussion of yoga's religion-like qualities, with "sacred practices, communal beliefs concerning suffering and death, and a shared worldview reinforced through practiced rituals", though she writes that the book could have discussed yoga and race more thoroughly.